Backlund Transformations for Darboux Integrable Differential Systems: -2pt Group Theoretic Constructions of Darboux Integrable Systems

-\begin{Theorem} \StTag{DiagDarbComp1} Let $(\CalK_1, M_1)$ and $(\CalK_2, M_2)$ be exterior differential systems with a common symmetry group $G$ and with $(K_a^1)^\infty = 0$.
-Let $H$ be a subgroup of $G$ and suppose that the actions of $H$ and $G$ satisfy all the hypothesis of Theorem \StRef{Dreduce}.
-Then the pair of Darboux integrable systems $\{ \CalE, \CalI\}$, defined by
+\begin{Theorem} \StTag{DiagDarbComp1} Let $(\CalK_1, M_1)$ and $(\CalK_2, M_2)$ be exterior differential systems (generated algebraically by $1$- and 2-forms) with a common symmetry group $G$ and with $(K_a^1)^\infty = 0$.
+Suppose that the action of $G$ satisfies all the hypotheses of Theorem \StRef{Dreduce} and let $\CalI$ be the Darboux integrable differential system $\CalI = (\CalK_1\times \CalK_2)/G_\diag $ (see Theorem \StRef{Dreduce} part {\bf[i]}) with singular Pfaffian systems